satyaog/cli-cheatsheet/docs/source/index.rst

 ``tar``
 =======

-:``tar -cvf TAR_NAME.tar DIR...``:     Create a .tar archive with the content of
+``tar -cvf TAR_NAME.tar DIR...``
-                                       directories
+   Create a .tar archive with the content of directories ``tar -czvf TAR_NAME.tar.gz DIR...``
-:``tar -czvf TAR_NAME.tar.gz DIR...``: Create a .tar archive and compress it
+   Create a .tar archive and compress it using gzip ``tar -xf TAR_NAME.tar -C DIR``
-                                       using gzip
+   Extract a .tar archive into a directory
-:``tar -xf TAR_NAME.tar -C DIR``:      Extract a .tar archive into a directory :``tar -xzf TAR_NAME.tar.gz -C DIR``:  Extract a .tar archive compressed with
+``tar -xzf TAR_NAME.tar.gz -C DIR``
-                                       gzip into a directory
+   Extract a .tar archive compressed with gzip into a directory

 Additional Options
 ------------------

 -r           Append files to the .tar archive.
 This replaces ``-c``.
 --sort=name  Sort the directory entries on name.

 **********
 Executable